sthabile/EmailApp/README.md

 # EmailApp
-This is a very simple Email App demonstrating the basics Spring Boot
+This is a very simple Email App demonstrating the basics of Spring Boot